TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

 :typoscript:`configuration.pageTreeMountPoints = 123,456`
    Only records on these pages and their children will be displayed

-Furthermore the following options are available from the LinkBrowser Api:
+Furthermore the following options are available from the link handler Api:

 :typoscript:`scanAfter = page` or :typoscript:`scanBefore = page`
    define the order in which handlers are queried when determining the responsible tab for an existing link